Volunteer Opportunities

 Costume Manager, Summer 2026 Production

-Position Overview: MidCoast Shakespeare Studio is seeking a Costume Manager for its upcoming Summer Shakespeare Festival production of Macbeth, in Belfast ME, running April - June 2026.
-Paid, temporary, part-time, non-exempt employment on a W-2.
+Position Overview: MidCoast Shakespeare Studio is seeking a Costume Manager for its upcoming Summer Shakespeare Festival production of (Lady) Macbeth, in Belfast ME, running June 2026.

 Compensation: This is a volunteer position.
 MidCoast Shakes is a 501c3, so all donated time is tax-deductible.
 We are also happy to work with persons looking for school credit in this position.